Strong Free Version Limits: 3-Routine Cap and the Best Alternative

 Strong pros

-- Free version still includes workout logging, stats, Strong Cloud backup, and Apple Watch support.
+- Free version still includes workout logging, stats, Strong Cloud backup, Apple Watch support, and unlimited workout logs.

 - Apple Health sync, widgets, and manual CSV backup are all documented on the current iOS listing.

-- Strong PRO adds unlimited templates, unlimited custom exercises, advanced graphs, and built-in calculators.
+- Strong PRO adds unlimited templates, advanced graphs, and built-in calculators.

 - Strong is a polished option if you prefer manual control over guided progression prompts.